 Documentation and Assessment Required During Field Experiences

-Candidates within the Spadoni College of Education are assessed throughout the program beginning in UNIV 110E and continuing through the internship.
+Candidates within the Spadoni College of Education and Social Sciences are assessed throughout the program beginning in UNIV 110E and continuing through the internship.
 All candidates within the college are assessed on the development of their dispositions.
-Candidates must also provide documentation that indicates the diversity setting of each field experience.

 Diversity Documentation